MisustinIvan/watch-os/README.md

 - simple settings
 - network scanning
 - cheating in school(you can add your own text to a widget, for educational purposes only)

+# Must do
+- config the wifi in the main file at the top